axiys/aerospike-microbenchmark-slidingwindow-time/README.md

 * create a sliding window bin holding a map timestamp as key associated with a list of transaction ids
 * for a specific timestamp (key) put a transaction into a list
 * check that the transaction exists in the list
+* Compare with doing your own using custom: Maps, Lists and JSON

 ## Dependencies
 * Maven